Luke943/Tetris_SDL/README.md

 ## Build in Visual Studio

 1. Clone the repository.
-1. Open the solution.
+1. Open the `Tetris_SDL.sln` solution.
 1. Build the `Tetris_SDL` project.

-Build files are placed in the `bin` folder located in this directory.
+Build files are placed in a `bin` folder located in the solution directory.

 ## Future additions & improvements

-Here are some ideas of how to add to the project.
+Here are some ideas of how to add to the project:

-- Add sound using the SDL mixer library
+- Add sound using the [SDL_mixer](https://github.com/libsdl-org/SDL_mixer) library
-- Graphical enhancements
 - Save highscores with player name
-- Add support for non-Visual Studio builds
-- Change console logging to a log file
+- Change logging from `stdout` to a log file
-- Create parent GameState class for MainMenu & Tetris classes